medialab/xan/docs/cmd/dedup.md

     -s, --select <arg>  Select a subset of columns to on which to deduplicate.
                         See 'xan select --help' for the format details.
-    -S, --sorted        Use if you know your file is already sorted on the deduplication selection to avoid storing unique values in memory.
+    -S, --sorted        Use if you know your file is already sorted on the deduplication selection to avoid needing to keep a hashmap of values in memory.
-    -l, --keep-last     Keep the last row having a specific identiy, rather than the first one.
+    -l, --keep-last     Keep the last row having a specific identity, rather than the first one.
 Note that it will cost more memory and that no rows will be flushed before the whole file has been read if -S/--sorted is not used.
     -e, --external      Use an external btree index to keep the index on disk and avoid overflowing RAM.
 Does not work with -l/--keep-last and --keep-duplicates.
-    --keep-duplicates   Retrieve only the duplicated rows.
+    --keep-duplicates   Emit only the duplicated rows.

 Common options:
     -h, --help               Display this message